pitt-cdm/2019spring/plans/lesson-03.md

   - MacAdam, Alison.
 “6 NPR Stories That Breathe Life into Neighborhood Scenes.”
 NPR Training, 30 Oct.
 2015, https://training.npr.org/audio/six-npr-stories-that-breathe-life-into-neighborhood-scenes/.
 (Note the time skips she recommends: sometimes a long clip is embedded, but not meant to be listened to in full.)

 * **Listen** to the following recordings made by students in response to a similar prompt:
   - Cestare, Jessica.
-Soundscape - The Dark Side of The Cat in the Hat | Digital Media and Pedagogy. http://dmap.pitt.edu/node/176.
+"Soundscape - The Dark Side of The Cat in the Hat." *Digital Media and Pedagogy Showcase Spring 2018.* http://dmap.pitt.edu/node/176.
 Accessed 15 Jan.
 2019.
   - Funke, Taylor.
-Soundscape - Day In: Day Out | Digital Media and Pedagogy. http://dmap.pitt.edu/node/177.
+"Soundscape - Day In: Day Out." *Digital Media and Pedagogy.* http://dmap.pitt.edu/node/177.
 Accessed 15 Jan.
 2019.
   - Wick, Thomas.
-Soundscape - Expedition to Planets Unknown | Digital Media and Pedagogy. http://dmap.pitt.edu/node/178.
+"Soundscape - Expedition to Planets Unknown." *Digital Media and Pedagogy Showcase Spring 2018.* http://dmap.pitt.edu/node/178.
 Accessed 15 Jan.
 2019.
   - White, Zach.
-Soundscape - Expanded Space | Digital Media and Pedagogy. http://dmap.pitt.edu/node/195.
+"Soundscape - Expanded Space." *Digital Media and Pedagogy Showcase Spring 2018.* http://dmap.pitt.edu/node/195.
 Accessed 15 Jan.
 2019.

 * **Listen**, as well, to the following audio tracks from the first few minutes of successful TV dramas:
   - [Breaking Bad]((/{{site.course.base_url}}assets/sound/bb-pilot-opening.mp3))